• Skip to primary navigation

 Click-wrap agreement

-If your business operates a website online that uses a click-wrap agreement, you should pay close attention to the recent decision reached in the Seventh Circuit Federal Court of Appeals.
+Enforceable Click-Wrap Agreement If your business operates a website online that uses a click-wrap agreement, you should pay close attention to the recent decision reached in the Seventh Circuit Federal Court of Appeals.
 In Sgouros v.
 TransUnion Corp., No. 15-1371, 2016 WL 1169411 (7th Cir.
-March 25, 2016), the Court invalidated the arbitration clause contained on TransUnion’s Service Agreement since it did not provide users with adequate notice of the clause.
-The Agreement used by TransUnion on its website was a click-wrap agreement, which requires the user to click a button to affirm assent to the agreement’s terms.
-(As I have always told my clients, having the website user perform some affirmative action to manifest assent to terms and conditions is far safer than using a browse-wrap agreement.)
+March 25, 2016), the Court invalidated the arbitration clause contained Read More…

 When Is A Website Disclaimer Effective?